ConsciousUniverse/kosmokopy/README.md

 ### SSH Remote Transfers

-Transfer files to remote machines using SSH config hosts:
+Transfer files to or from remote machines, or between two remote machines, using SSH config hosts:

+**Local → Remote:**

 - Type `hostname:/remote/path` in the destination field (e.g. `ubuntu:/home/dan/backup`)

+**Remote → Local:**

+- Type `hostname:/remote/path` in the "Remote source" field
+- Set a local destination folder

+**Remote → Remote:**

+- Type `source_host:/path` in the "Remote source" field
+- Type `dest_host:/path` in the destination field
+- Files are relayed through the local machine: downloaded from source, verified, uploaded to destination, verified again
+- The local machine acts as a secure intermediary — files are staged in a temporary directory that is cleaned up after transfer

+**Common remote features:**

-- The hostname must match an entry in `~/.ssh/config`
+- Hostnames must match entries in `~/.ssh/config`
 - Uses SSH connection multiplexing for performance
 - Creates remote directories automatically
 - Remote overwrite detection checks existing files before transfer
 - Post-transfer SHA-256 hash verification ensures data integrity
-- For moves, local files are deleted only after hash verification passes
+- Source files are deleted only after hash verification passes (move mode)
+- Both Standard (scp) and rsync methods are supported for all remote transfer directions

 ### Progress and Reporting